heyanctil/arduino-arcadia/README.md

 ## Disclaimer

 I'm not an Arduino expert.
-Feel free to raise issue of pull request to improve the code and the schema.
+Feel free to raise issues or pull requests to improve this project.